-Most mainstream, modern guest operating systems, including Windows and Linux, ship with support for one or more paravirtualization interfaces.
-Hence, there is typically no need to install additional software in the guest (including VirtualBox Guest Additions) to make use of this feature.
+Most modern mainstream guest operating systems, including Windows and Linux, ship with support for one or more paravirtualization interfaces.
+Hence, there is typically no need to install additional software in the guest to take advantage of this feature.

 Exposing a paravirtualization provider to the guest operating system does not rely on the choice of host platforms.
 For example, the Hyper-V paravirtualization provider can be used for VMs to run on any host platform (supported by VirtualBox) and not just Windows.